KQM-git/keqing-lite/PRIVACY.md

 ### Terminology
 * **Server Manager** - Anyone who has the ability to add a bot to a server or configure the bot for the server.
 This is usually an administrator or moderator
 * **Server Member** - Anyone who is a member of server to which one of the bots has been added
+* **Third-Party Services** - Any service that is not directly affiliated with Keqing Mains

 ## Data Collection